great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_in_gcs.md

 ### 5. Confirm that the new Expectation Suites have been added

-If you followed the optional step to copy your existing Expectation Suites to GCS, you can confirm that Great Expectations can find them by running the following Python code:
+If you copied your existing Expectation Suites to GCS, run the following Python code to confirm that Great Expectations can find them:

 ```python
 import great_expectations as gx